 - Main symptoms of bad positioning

-- Specific techniques to test the market and research a speciality
+- Specific techniques to test the market and research a specialty

 - Benefits of good positioning and resources for digital marketers